1967 Pan American Games

 United States was 6-2 in the round-robin before taking 2 of 3 in the finals.
 Sogge led the tourney with 11 runs and 3 home runs while Greer led with 6 doubles.
 Joe Sanderfield led in ERA (0.75) and tied for the strikeout lead (23).
 Plodinec tied for the best record at 2-0.

 Cuba went 7-1 in the round-robin before fading in the championship.
 Laffita (.333) led the tourney with 5 steals while Isasi (.217) led with 10 RBI.
 Betancourt (2-0, 2.45) and Roberto Valdes (2-0, 2.81) tied for the top record.
 Alarcón finished only 1-2 despite a 2.33 ERA.

 Mexico was 4th at 2-6 and did not have any player who led the tournament in any major department.

-Canada finished last at 1-7, with their only one coming against the top team, Cuba.
+Canada finished last at 1-7, with their only win coming against the top team, Cuba.
 They had previously beaten Puerto Rico but had the win overturned due to using four players with prior professional experience.
 It was Canada's first international tournament.
-Allan Robertson led the Games in average (.467) and hits (14).
-Ron Stead, a future Canada Hall of Fame member, led the tournament with 23 strikeouts (tied) and 23 1/3 innings pitched according to A History of Cuban Baseball but this cannot be correct as he was one of the four players expelled from the tourney after two games (only one of which he played in).
+Robertson led the Games in average (.467) and hits (14).
+Stead, a future Canada Hall of Fame member, led the tournament with 23 strikeouts (tied) and 23 1/3 innings pitched according to A History of Cuban Baseball but this cannot be correct as he was one of the four players expelled from the tourney after two games (only one of which he played in).